-Follow this step by step guide to learn how to create a home management binder – the smart girl’s solution to living a full life, keeping your home clean and making it look easy.
+Follow this step-by-step guide to discover how to create a home management binder – the smart girl’s solution to living a full life, keeping your home clean and making it look oh so easy.

-Nothing brings me joy like sharing a creative strategy that will make big waves in your life – especially one that can get rid of your messy house.
-And eliminate a boatload of stress from your life.
+Nothing brings me joy like a york peppermint patty – and talking about a super simple tool that will make big waves in your life.
+Like help you get organized at home and get rid of the chaos & messy house.
+And eliminate a boatload of stress from your life in general.
+(Stress makes you age faster so consider this a skincare hack as well!)

-From cleaning schedules to account passwords, a home management binder is like the command central of your life!
+From cleaning schedules to account passwords, a home management binder should be like the official Google of your life!
 When you need to know something related to your family – from when it’s time to clean the baseboards to what bills are due this week – the answer should be in that binder.
 If it’s not in the binder, it doesn’t exist lol.

 Creating a household binder is pretty simple.
 Ir’s either a physical three-ring binder or a digital equivalent that contains important documents and information about your family life.